 - Once an event passes these checks, we will automatically map the event and its attributes to Branch’s standard events and fields.

-- Finally, we will run the event through our People-Based Attribution system to tie it to the user who completed it, and attribute it to campaigns you are running within Branch.
+- Finally, we will run the event through our attribution system to tie it to the user who completed it, and attribute it to campaigns you are running within Branch.

 After the event is imported into Branch, you can use it wherever natively tracked events are available.
 This includes Liveview, dashboard analytics, webhooks, Data Integrations, Universal Ads postbacks, Journeys targeting, and all exports.